CA Osasuna Cantera: Background

 According to a 2016 report, Osasuna had a total of 11 homegrown players (as per UEFA guidelines, three years of training between 15 and 21 years old) still at their formative club, with another five at other top clubs across Europe.
 As a club from a small city with limited resources, the youth department's ability to train such coveted players (as well as provide others to the senior squad) is a vital source of income.
-The departures of four of the former youth players, all of whom became Spanish internationals – Raúl García, Monreal, Javi Martínez and Azpilicueta – earned Osasuna €31 million in transfer fees; the fifth and last of those departures, under-21 midfielder Mikel Merino, brought in a further €4 million.
+The departures of four of the former youth players, all of whom became Spanish internationals – Raúl García, Monreal, Javi Martínez and Azpilicueta – earned Osasuna €31 million in transfer fees; the fifth and last of those departures, under-21 midfielder Mikel Merino in 2016, brought in a further €4 million.
+Another analysis in the same year concluded that the Navarre region was the most successful in Spain for producing top-level footballers per head of population (25 players, equating to 39 per million residents) thanks to the efforts of both Osasuna and Athletic Bilbao in recruiting and developing local talent.

 In the summer of 2017, Álex Berenguer became the latest canterano to move abroad for a considerable fee (€5.5 million), an important financial boost in the wake of another relegation.
 Athletic Bilbao had been interested in Berenguer, but no deal was agreed due in part to the rivalry between the clubs.
-At the same time, Athletic secured the signature of 18-year-old Jesús Areso from Osasuna's youth team, paying his modest contractual release clause amount, making it impossible for the Pamplona club to reject the approach; this led to Osasuna temporarily breaking relations with their Bilbao neighbours in annoyance due to the impolite manner in which their board felt the business was conducted.
-Athletic eventually signed Berenguer three years later, triggering an additional €1.5 million payment from Torino to Osasuna, set up to hinder their advances of the Areso dispute at the height.
-A further small fee was also received in relation to milestones achieved by Oihan Sancet who moved to Bilbao in 2015 as a juvenile under freedom of contract.
-In a rare move in the opposite direction, Areso was welcomed back to Osasuna in the summer of 2021, still looked upon as a good prospect but never used by Athletic's first team and also frozen out in the reserve squad after he and the club failed to agree contractual terms.
+At the same time, Athletic secured the signature of 18-year-old Jesús Areso from Osasuna, paying his modest contractual release clause amount making it impossible for the approach to be rejected; this led to a temporary break in relations between the clubs due to Osasuna's annoyance at the manner in which their board felt the business was conducted.
+Athletic eventually signed Berenguer three years later, triggering an additional €1.5 million payment from Torino to Osasuna due to a clause in the transfer set up at the height of the Areso dispute.
+A further small fee was also received in relation to milestones achieved by Oihan Sancet who had moved to Bilbao in 2015 as a juvenile.
+Areso returned to Osasuna under freedom of contract in 2021 after he was frozen out of Athletic's reserve squad due to failing to agree contractual terms, and subsequently was signed again by Athletic in 2025 after proving himself a top-level player, one more via a release fee clause which this time boosted Osasuna's finances by €12 million.

-Another analysis in 2016 concluded that the Navarre region was the most successful in Spain for producing top-level footballers per head of population (25 players, equating to 39 per million residents) thanks to the efforts of both Osasuna and Athletic Bilbao in recruiting and developing local talent.